CharlieMcGoldrick/ci-ms3-subterranean-script/README.md

 - [Github](https://github.com/) This was used as a remote repository.
 - [Heroku](https://heroku.com) I used this to deploy my app.
 - [PEP - Python](https://peps.python.org/pep-0008/) This was used to learn more about PEP-8.
+- [Python Tutor](https://pythontutor.com/) Used to test logic of my code.
 - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) Used to learn and stick to a conventional commit framework.
 - [Photoshop](https://www.adobe.com/uk/products/photoshop.html) Used for readme images.
-- [Python Docs](https://docs.python.org/3/) Used to learn more about Python.

 </details>
 </details>